Keeping Information Security Simple – Congratulations: You are a Risk Manager and a Systems Administrator – Know It or Not, Like It or Not

 Cybersecurity Awareness Month

-2023 marks 20 Years of Cybersecurity Awareness Month!
 The Office of Information Security is proud to be a Cybersecurity Awareness Champion, supporting online safety throughout the year.
 We’re here to help every member of our community gain the knowledge and tools to be safe online.
-All month long, we are promoting key behaviors to encourage […]
+All October long, we are promoting key behaviors to encourage every student, faculty, and staff member to take […]

 InfoSec Alert: Critical Security Updates for Apple Devices